 The District's workers' compensation and health and welfare benefits are recorded in the Internal Service Funds.
 The purpose of the fund is to administer workers' compensation, and employee medical benefit claims.
-The District has obtained insurance coverage that will cover claims within the following ranges to supplement its self-insurance program:
+The District has obtained insurance coverage that will cover claims within the following ranges to supplement its selfinsurance program:

-Workers' Compensation \$650,000 per claim up to statutory limits Medical and prescription drugs \$260,000 per contract period per person
+Workers' Compensation Medical and prescription drugs \$650,000 per claim up to statutory limits \$260,000 per contract period per person